SnoozingDormouse/blizzard-api-external-services/README.md

 # blizzard-api-external-services
-stand-alone microservice that pulls meta-data from the blizzard api
+stand-alone microservice that pulls meta-data from the blizzard api and stores it in a database for your project use

 This micro-service is intended to work in conjuction with the WoWTimeOptimisation project - therefore it shares a database project with that project.
 However it is perfectly fine to use it stand-alone.